14 Comments

 Expand full comment

-Dec 5, 2022·edited Dec 5, 2022Liked by Michelle Varghoose
+Dec 5, 2022·edited Dec 5, 2022Liked by Michelle Elisabeth Varghese

 I love the "up to snuff" hahaha!
 It's such a great point, this lesson that we aren't defined by work.
 Therefore the very definition of productivity changes.
 We don't need to be suffering to be productive.
 I resonate with that heavy feeling of productivity-lacking guilt.
 If only the "happiness trumps billable hours" mentality was wide spread wouldn't the world be a better place?